 The new developer of the Hotel Syracuse completed a \$70 million renovation and opened in August of 2016 as part of the Marriott family of hotels.
-The Marriott Downtown Syracuse is the official hotel headquarters for the OnCenter Convention Complex.
-The hotel has 261 guest rooms, three restaurants, and three cocktail lounges.
+This Marriott Downtown Syracuse is the official hotel headquarters for the OnCenter Convention Complex.
+It houses 261 guest rooms, three restaurants and three cocktail lounges.
 All of the restaurants and lounges are under the direction of an award winning executive chef.
 Historic Hotels of America named the Marriott Syracuse Downtown as the "Best City Center Historic Hotel" in the nation for 2017.
 The hotel also joined the list of AAA's Four Diamond hotels in 2018.

-The New York State Fair received \$50 million in funding from the State in 2015 to renovate the fairgrounds.
-This included demolition of the old Grandstand, enlarging the midway and creating an RV camping area.
-Also new is a New York experience center with ponds and paths as well as a new front entrance.
-This \$62 million building will be completed in July of 2018 and will encompass 110,000 square feet with the capacity for 500 trade show booths and 4,000 retractable seats.
-The Fair drew more than 1.1 million visitors in 2017, which also translated into an area wide economic impact on hotels, restaurants and shopping.
+The New York State Fair ("NYS Fair") received \$50 million in funding from New York State in 2015 to renovate the fairgrounds, which included destruction of the old Grandstand, enlarging the midway and creating an RV camping area.
+There is also a new New York experience center with ponds and paths as well as a new front entrance.
+This \$62 million building was completed in July 2018 and encompasses 110,000 square feet with the capacity for 500 trade show booths and 4,000 retractable seats.
+The NYS Fair drew almost two million visitors in 2018 which also translated into an area wide economic impact on hotels, restaurants and shopping.

-In addition, the Fairgrounds attract an additional two million visitors to a wide variety of non-Fair events throughout the year.
-With more than 100 structures, 21 major buildings and parking for 23,000 cars, the Empire Expo Center hosts many events and the annual economic impact of these events to Central New York is an estimated \$200 million over several years.
-In 2018, it will again host the 19th annual Syracuse Nationals Auto Show.
-This show attracts more than 90,000 people from the US and Canada and 400 vendors each year with over 8,000 cars and 450 vendors.
-Additionally, the Fairgrounds is the venue for events such as The Central New York Home Show, Irish Feis, Food Truck / Brewfest Festivals and the Chinese Lantern Festival
+The New York State Fairgrounds ("NYS Fairgrounds") attract an additional two million visitors to a wide variety of non-Fair events throughout the year.
+With more than 100 structures, 21 major buildings, and parking for 23,000 cars, the Empire Expo Center hosts many events.
+The annual economic impact of these events is an estimated \$200 million over several years to Central New York.
+In 2018, it hosted the 19th annual Syracuse Nationals Auto Show.
+This show attracts more than 90,000 people from the US and Canada and over 8,000 cars and 450 vendors.
+Additionally, the NYS Fairgrounds is the venue for events such as The Central New York Home Show, Irish Fest, Food Truck / Brewfest Festivals, and the Chinese Lantern Festival.

-In 2017, the County's marketing group, VisitSyracuse, launched an "Official Home of Winter" campaign.
-This season long event featured the area's strong connection to winter by sending a message out country-wide through a marketing campaign about the advantages of Central New York's winters.
-This campaign promoted Central New York as a winter tourist destination featuring skiing, snowmobiling, skating and a variety of other cold weather activities.
-In 2018, the marketing group will extend this to promote the County and surrounding area as a four season destination.
+The County marketing group, VisitSyracuse, launched an "Official Home of Winter" campaign in 2017.
+This season long event featured the County's strong connection to winter by sending a message out to the country about the advantages of it through a marketing campaign.
+The campaign promoted Central New York as a winter tourist destination featuring skiing, snowmobiling, skating and a variety of other cold weather activities.
+In 2018, the marketing group extended this to promote the County and surrounding area as a four season destination.

 In 2017, VisitSyracuse efforts directly impacted the booking of over 100 events in the future which will generate over 38,600 overnight stays and \$35 million in estimated travel spending.
-Some examples of these conventions include the state Firemen's Association Convention which came back to the County in August of 2017.
-This convention drew 1,000 volunteer firemen and the estimated impact was approximately \$1 million in local spending.
-The 2018 U.S. Bowling Congress open tournament was awarded to Syracuse and is expected to generate \$70 million during its time at The OnCenter.
+Some examples of these conventions include the State Firemen's Association Convention which came back to the County in August of 2017.
+The convention drew 1,000 volunteer firemen and the estimated impact was approximately \$1 million in local spending.
+The 2018 U.S. Bowling Congress open tournament was awarded to Syracuse and generated approximately \$70 million during its time at the OnCenter.